platformsh/platformsh-docs/docs/src/development/variables/_index.md

 You need to name your Platform.sh variables to match the ones used in your script.
 Make sure that the Platform.sh variables start with a string present in your `switch` statement.

-To override the values from the Drupal 9 template:
+To override values using the script in the Drupal 9 template:

 1. Find out which settings can be overridden in the [settings script](https://github.com/platformsh-templates/drupal9/blob/8d5d23cdcb91ffa3f96727adf9d3dba74dfc01db/web/sites/default/settings.platformsh.php#L125-L162).
    Adapt the script if needed.